istio/old_mixer_repo/deploy/kube/README.md

 The Grafana UI is exposed on port `3000`.
 This configuration stores Grafana's data in the `/data/grafana` dir, which we configure to be an ephemeral directory.
 To persist your Grafana configuration for longer than the lifetime of the `grafana` pod, map this directory to a real volume.

+If you're using minikube to test these deployments locally, get to the UI by running:

+    $ minikube service grafana

+We also need to add our Prometheus installation data source, which is at `http://prometheus:9090/` (no auth required, access via proxy).

 ## <a name="prometheus"></a> prometheus.yaml
 `prometheus.yaml` describes a deployment and service for a Prometheus collection server.
 Prometheus expects its config to